dib-lab/elvers/docs/index.md

 ## Name disambiguation

-"Eel Pond" refers to the Eel Pond Protocol for *de novo* RNAseq analysis, previously developed by CT Brown and members of the dib-lab.
-This step-by-step protocol can be found [here](https://eel-pond.readthedocs.io/en/latest/). **elvers**, this software, started by automating the "Eel Pond Protocol", and evolved into a more general automated workflow system.
-The elvers name will be changed soon to prevent future confusion :).
+**`elvers`**, formerly `eelpond`, is an automated workflow system.
+It evolved from a snakemake update of the "Eel Pond" protocol for *de novo* RNAseq analysis, previously developed by CT Brown and members of the dib-lab.
+An automated version of this protocol is the `default` workflow in `elvers`, and the older,  step-by-step Eel Pond protocol can be found [here](https://eel-pond.readthedocs.io/en/latest/).

 ## Authors

-**`elvers`** was developed by N Tessa Pierce, with invaluable support and feedback from CT Brown, Charles Reid, Lisa Johnson, Taylor Reiter, Luiz Irber, and the entire dib-lab.
+**`elvers`** was developed by N Tessa Pierce with invaluable support and feedback from CT Brown, Charles Reid, Lisa Johnson, Taylor Reiter, Luiz Irber, and the entire dib-lab.

 ## Citation